 As up the trees they bound.

 So, who comes to your garden then?

 You ought to make a list.

-It’s good to share our garden world
+It's good to share the things we have

-With others in our midst.
+With the others in our midst.

 This was one of almost 400 of my poems, chosen by

 teachers and children in many schools for publication